marfarma/cms-tree-page-view/readme.txt

 #### Features and highlights:

+	* View your pages & posts in a tree-view, like you view files in Windows Explorer or the Finder in OS X
 * Drag and drop to rearrange/order your pages
 * Add pages after or inside a page
 * Edit pages